Memory address

-In computing, a memory address is a reference to a specific memory location used at various levels by software and hardware.
-Memory addresses are fixed-length sequences of digits conventionally displayed and manipulated as unsigned integers.
-Such numerical semantic bases itself upon features of CPU (such as the instruction pointer and incremental address registers), as well upon use of the memory like an array endorsed by various programming languages.
+In computing, a memory address is a reference to a specific memory location in memory used by both software and hardware.
+These addresses are fixed-length sequences of digits, typically displayed and handled as unsigned integers.
+This numerical representation is based on the features of CPU (such as the instruction pointer and incremental address registers).
+Programming language constructs often treat the memory like an array.

 Types

 Physical addresses

-A digital computer's main memory consists of many memory locations.
-Each memory location has a physical address which is a code.
-The CPU (or other device) can use the code to access the corresponding memory location.
-Generally only system software, i.e. the BIOS, operating systems, and some specialized utility programs (e.g., memory testers), address physical memory using machine code operands or processor registers, instructing the CPU to direct a hardware device, called the memory controller, to use the memory bus or system bus, or separate control, address and data busses, to execute the program's commands.
-The memory controllers' bus consists of a number of parallel lines, each represented by a binary digit (bit).
-The width of the bus, and thus the number of addressable storage units, and the number of bits in each unit, varies among computers.
+A digital computer's main memory consists of many memory locations, each identified by a unique physical address (a specific code).
+The CPU or other devices can use these codes to access the corresponding memory locations.
+Generally, only system software (such as the BIOS, operating systems, and specialized utility programs like memory testers) directly addresses physical memory using machine code instructions or processor registers.
+These instructions tell the CPU to interact with a hardware component called the memory controller.
+The memory controller manages access to memory using the memory bus or a system bus, or through separate control, address, and data buses, to execute the program's commands.
+The bus managed by the memory controller consists of multiple parallel lines, each representing a binary digit (bit).

 Logical addresses

 A computer program uses memory addresses to execute machine code, and to store and retrieve data.
-In early computers logical and physical addresses corresponded, but since the introduction of virtual memory most application programs do not have a knowledge of physical addresses.
-Rather, they address logical addresses, or virtual addresses, using the computer's memory management unit and operating system memory mapping; see below.
+In early computers, logical addresses (used by programs) and physical addresses (actual locations in hardware memory) were the same.
+However, with the introduction of virtual memory, most application programs do not deal directly with physical addresses.
+Instead, they use logical or virtual addresses, which are translated to physical addresses by the computer's memory management unit (MMU) and the operating system's memory mapping mechanisms.